bosserz/ddd-transport-tokyo-bay/README.md

 ### Future Enhancements
 - To ensure long-term system resilience, further analysis is proposed, including flood risk integration into route planning.
 - Preliminary cost estimation suggests an implementation budget of approximately $3.4 million.

+## Conclusion
+This study demonstrates a data-driven approach to designing an autonomous electric bus system that enhances local mobility in Toyosu, Shinonome, and Ariake.
+By leveraging GPS mobility data, the study identified high-demand stop locations and optimized a 25-stop, 11.5 km loop route that addresses intra-area transportation needs.
+A demand-responsive timetable was developed to ensure service frequency aligns with passenger patterns across weekdays and weekends, balancing accessibility and operational efficiency.

+The system’s integration of sustainable electric buses, supported by a centralized charging hub at Toyosu Station, offers a practical and future-ready solution to reduce car dependency while remaining adaptable to the needs of an aging population.